Earth-Intelligence-Lab/LocalizedWeather/README.md

 - Shapefile containing the location and number of observations (2019-2023) of the MADIS stations in NE-US
 - Processed hourly averaged [MADIS](https://madis.ncep.noaa.gov/) data for the NE-US (2019-2023)
 - [ERA5](https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation) data for the NE-US (2019-2023), gridded and interpolated
+- HRRR tbd

-For MADIS and ERA5, the following variables are available:
+For MADIS, ERA5 and HRRR, the following variables are available:
 - u and v component of wind vector at 10 meters above ground
 - temperature at 2 meters above ground
 - dewpoint at 2 meters above ground
-- solar radiation

 The data can also be generated from scratch.
-For this, code is available under `Source/DataDownload/{ERA5/MADIS}.py` for the raw data download, and in the respective data loaders for the data processing (`Source/Dataloader/{ERA5/MetaStation/Madis/MixDataMLP}.py`).
+For this, code is available under `Source/DataDownload/{ERA5/MADIS/HRRR}` for the raw data download, and in the respective data loaders for the data processing (`Source/Dataloader/{ERA5/HRRR/MetaStation/Madis/MixDataMLP}.py`).

 ## Code
 The code is organised as follows (in `Source/`):
-- `GNN_Launcher.py`, `GNN_NotebookLauncher.ipynb` and `GNN_SLURM_job_launcher.py` are three different launchers all eventually pointing at `GNN_Main.py` (the arguments from the slurm job launcher are parsed by `GNN_arg_parser.py`)
+- `LocalLauncher.py`, and `SLURM_job_launcher.py` are two different launchers all eventually pointing at `Main.py` (the arguments from the slurm job launcher are parsed by `Arg_Parser.py`)
-- `GNN_Main.py` contains the main code loop
+- `Main.py` contains the main code loop
 - `EvaluateModel` contains the code for the evaluation of the model, as well as the back propagation
-- the folder `Dataloader/` contains the data loaders for MADIS and ERA5, and the combination of both, and the folder `Network/` the code for the network construction, for both the internal (MADIS) and external (ERA5 to MADIS) connections
+- the folder `Dataloader/` contains the data loaders for MADIS, HRRR and ERA5, and the combination of them, and the folder `Network/` the code for the network construction, for both the internal (MADIS) and external (ERA5 to MADIS) connections
 - `Modules/GNN/MPNN.py` contains the code for the heterogeneous message passing neural network and calls `GNN_Layer_Internal/External.py`, the message passing sequences between the networks
+- `Modules/Transformer/ViT.py` contains the code for the transformer and calls `Transformer/StationsEmbedding.py`.

 ### Code inputs
-The code expects the following data structure, you need to specify the root data path in the launcher:
+The code expects the following data structure, you need to specify the root data path in the launcher (to be updated with HRRR data):
 ```
 RootDataPath/
 ├── ERA5